DanialArab/Pandas/README.md

 ### url

-You can pass a URL to read_csv, and assuming that the URL returns a CSV file, pandas will return a new data frame.
+You can pass a URL to read_csv, and assuming that the URL returns a CSV file, Pandas will return a new data frame.
 The rest of the parameters are the same as any other call to read_csv.
 The only difference is that you’re reading from a URL, rather than from a file on a filesystem.

 Why is this important and useful?
 Because there are numerous systems that produce hourly or hourly reports, publishing in CSV format to a URL that doesn’t change.
 If you retrieve data from that URL, then you’re guaranteed to get a CSV file reflecting the latest and greatest data.
-Thanks to the URL provisions of read_csv, you can include pandas in your daily reporting routine, summarizing and extracting the most important data from this report.
+Thanks to the URL provisions of read_csv, you can include Pandas in your daily reporting routine, summarizing and extracting the most important data from this report.

 In many cases, CSV files published to a URL will require authentication via a username and password.
 In some cases, sites allow you to include such authentication details in the URL.
 For those that don’t, you won’t be able to retrieve directly via read_csv.
 Rather, you’ll need to retrieve the data separately, perhaps using the excellent third-party **requests package**, and then create a StringIO with the contents of the retrieved data.